-Help/Systems, LLC is a leading provider of system & network management, business intelligence and security & compliance solutions.
+Help/Systems LLC ("Help/Systems") is a provider of system & network management, business intelligence and security & compliance solutions.
 Help/Systems' software solutions allow customers to manage their information technology infrastructure more efficiently by increasing automation, reducing costs, providing security and permitting the analysis of an ever-growing base of data collected and managed by its customers.
-The Company's "click and play" software can be demonstrated and purchased online and quickly installed and integrated by the customer.
+Help/Systems' "click and play" software can be demonstrated and purchased online and quickly installed and integrated by the customer.
 Once installed, Help/Systems' software becomes a critical, embedded component of a customer's IT infrastructure.